-One would think, that if you were looking to compare teams and their success, a call centre would be the best place to start.
-The skills required are easy to identify and team performance is easy to measure, such as customer satisfaction, length of call, resolved issues and overall efficiency.
-However, a manager at a major bank, had trouble identifying why some teams were outperforming others, even with similar metrics.
+One would think that, if you were looking to compare teams and their success, a call centre would be the best place to start.
+The skills required are easy to identify and team performance is easy to measure – customer satisfaction, length of calls, resolved issues and overall efficiency.
+However, a manager at a major bank had trouble identifying why some teams were outperforming others, even with similar metrics.

 Researchers from MIT set out to understand the behaviours of teams that make them “click”.
 Their studies looked at many different industries that had similar teams with varying performance.

 For all high-performing teams observed, the one aspect that was different was the “buzz” in the team, despite the researchers not necessarily understanding what the teams were talking about.
 This led the research team to hypothesise that high performance does not lie in the content of the team’s discussions but rather in the manner it is communicated.
-In order to prove this, all members of the observed teams were given electronic badges.
-The badges generated more than 100 data points a minute and worked unobtrusively and tracked what tone of voice they used; whether they faced one another; how much they gestured; how much they talked, listened, and interrupted; and even their levels of extroversion and empathy.
+To prove this, all members of the observed teams were given electronic badges.
+The badges generated more than 100 data points a minute, working unobtrusively to track what tone of voice they used; whether they faced one another; how much they gestured; how much they talked, listened and interrupted; and even their levels of extroversion and empathy.

-Results confirmed that communication indeed played a critical role in building successful teams.
+Results confirmed that communication did indeed play a critical role in building successful teams.
 Results further showed that patterns of communication were the most important predictors of a team’s success.

 Based on the finding, the researchers advised that the employees’ coffee breaks should all happen at the same time, which would allow for more socialising away from work.
 Despite initial reluctance from managers, the suggestion worked.
 Efficiency increased by 20% among lower-performing teams and increased by 8% overall at the call centre.

 Further studies have been conducted by the same researchers in 21 organisations over seven years, measuring the communication patterns of about 2,500 people, sometimes, for six weeks at a time.